yandiher/warung_database/README.md

-# SQL AND PYHTHON FOR SMALL SHOP
+# SQL AND PYTHON FOR SMALL SHOP

 ![Database design for warung](warung.png)